AndreasTar/Image_2_ASCII/README.md

 - [x] Separate and Abstract the conversion logic and input/output controller.

 Currently doing:
+- [ ] Publish a release and set up the semver and the tags.
 - [ ] Implement currently partial (**~**) or unimplemented (✖) features.

 ToDo List: